 The mogul’s separation from the city was underscored on October 9 when The New York Times reported that “Henry M. Flagler, the New York millionaire who has opened up the east coast of Florida by dotting it with hotels and by building a railroad system connecting all of the principal towns and orange shipping points, has announced his citizenship in Florida…He arrived from the East yesterday, and will in the future spend the greater part of his time in the State.”

-Charles Harkness died on May 1, 1916 and a year later the house was acquired by millionaire lawyer Samuel Untermyer.
-The Times noted that “Mr. Untermyer owns 'Graystone,’ the palatial estate in Yonkers, which was formerly the home of Samuel J. Tilden.”
+Charles Harkness died on May 1, 1916, and a year later the house was acquired by millionaire lawyer Samuel Untermyer.
+The New York Times noted that “Mr. Untermyer owns 'Graystone,’ the palatial estate in Yonkers, which was formerly the home of Samuel J. Tilden.”

-Although the Fifth Avenue neighborhood was becoming more and more commercial, Untermyer lived on in the outdated brownstone mansion for years; despite repeated rumors that it would be demolished.
-On October 1, 1924, The Times reported that “the city home of Samuel Untermyer” had been leased to the No. 685 Fifth Avenue Corporation “as a site for a business building.”
+Although the Fifth Avenue neighborhood was becoming increasingly commercial, Untermyer lived on in the outdated brownstone mansion for years--despite repeated rumors that it would be demolished.
+On October 1, 1924, The New York Times reported that “the city home of Samuel Untermyer” had been leased to the No. 685 Fifth Avenue Corporation “as a site for a business building.”